Table of Contents

 - Merrick Lil’ Plates Small Breed.
 If your little fellow has a poultry allergy (which sounds unbelievable, but it does happen), this is a fantastic choice for them.
 This food is based on lamb and beef, and it is grain-free and gluten-free.

 Dry food is a better choice in general, but some dogs won’t eat it.
 Because a Mauxie is among the more willful of the breeds, you should go along with it.
 Make sure you choose among the best-canned dog food available on the market to keep your beloved little boy or girl happy and healthy.
 If your furry friend is aging, check out our list on the best senior dry dog food options.
+In case you own a little munchkin, scan through the best puppy food brands.

 How Difficult Is It to Train a Mauxie?